sociospatial/sociospatial.github.io/_blog/2019-11-07-initial-post.md

 categories: blog
 teaser: /assets/img/splash_batumi.jpg
 tags:
-  - Post Formats
-  - readability
-  - standard
+  - Construction permits
 excerpt: >
-  Examining social impacts of large-scale urban development projects.<br />
+  In 2012, there have been about 2012 construction permits issued by Tbilisi City Hall.<br />
 ---

+In 2012, there have been about 2012 construction permits issued by Tbilisi City Hall.
+Here is the map describing showing where these permits are concentrated.

-<iframe width="560" height="315" src="/assets/map/hex/index.html" frameborder="0" allowfullscreen></iframe>
+<iframe width="800" height="500" src="/assets/map/hex/index.html" frameborder="0" allowfullscreen></iframe>

-<iframe width="560" height="315" src="/assets/map/marker-cluster/index.html" frameborder="0" allowfullscreen></iframe>